 BH: While you were filming Kamen Rider, what was the shooting schedule like?
 When would shooting start, how long were you on the set of Kamen Rider?
 What was it like?

-KK: Depending on the days, a typical day started at 5:00 a.m. (for make-up), leave the office at 6:00 for the shooting place, and then at 9:00 p.m. we were actually supposed to leave the place.
-Once every two weeks we have studio set shooting.
-After recording, once every two weeks, I was supposed to do the voice-over dubbing after I’ve transformed into Kamen Rider.
+KK: Depending on the days, a typical day started at 5:00 a.m. [for make-up], we left the office at 6:00 for the shooting place, and then at 9:00 p.m. we were supposed to leave the place.
+Once every two weeks, we had studio set shooting.
+Once every two weeks, I was supposed to do the voice-over dubbing after I’ve transformed into Kamen Rider.
 Two episodes for two weeks.
-They usually have film shooting in June and July.
-So, in such days, I have to do the routine work for TV shooting and then film shooting, as well.
-That’s a typical shooting schedule.
+They usually had film shooting in June and July.
+So, on such days, I had to do the routine work for TV shooting and then film shooting, as well.
+That was the typical shooting schedule.

 BH: While you were filming Kamen Rider, did you find anything was particularly difficult?
 Did you have trouble with any part of the production of Kamen Rider?

-Most shooting took place in outside places, like ruins and so forth, so it was hard.
-There were so many bugs, and some places were so muddy.
+Most shooting took place in outside places, like in ruins and so forth, so it was hard.
+There were so many bugs, and some places were very muddy.